 Freeman is our exhibitor services contractor.
-The exhibitor kit and online ordering will be available in fall 2018.
+The exhibitor kit and online ordering are available in the Exhibitor Portal.

 Can I do my own shipping?

 You are welcome to arrange your own shipping through FedEx or another carrier.
-You can either ship in advance of the show to the Freeman warehouse or directly to the convention center to arrive no sooner than 3/9.
-In either case, please refer to forthcoming deadlines and shipping instructions to avoid additional handling costs or lost packages.
+You can either ship in advance of the show to the Freeman warehouse or directly to the convention center.
+In either case, please refer to the deadlines and shipping instructions in the Freeman exhibitor services kit to avoid additional handling costs or lost packages.

 Can we make arrangements for post-show shipping?

 Yes!
 And we strongly advise that you arrange post-shipping in advance rather than onsite after the event because prices will be higher.
 You can do this through our exhibitor services contractor.

 What else should I order for my booth?

 We design our exhibit packages to provide a turnkey setup for those who want to expend minimal effort and maintain lean budgets.
 All you need to set up your booth is your signage, your promotional materials, and a stack of business cards.

 However, there are a lot of ways to customize your booth and enhance your onsite experience.
 Furniture upgrades, hardline internet, in-booth catering, carpet padding and additional A/V services and rentals will be available through our exclusive contractors.
 You can find a link to their order forms in the exhibitor portal.

 The Exhibit Hall is always open.
 However, there are certain times that we anticipate will have higher traffic: